ALPHA GRAY

 “Don't kill him, Dylan.
 We need him,” I commanded my Alpha wolf.

 “I'll kill him, Gray!
-He's our enemy; he deserves to die!” my wolf angrily shouted in our mind.
+He's our enemy!
+He deserves to die!” my wolf angrily shouted in our mind.

 The collar was placed around Beta Parker's neck, its silver inhibiting his ability to shift and heal.
 He growled weakly, his eyes flashing with anger and resentment, but he was too injured to put up much of a fight.